sartios/gatsby-blog-example/content/posts/02-03-2018-react-primer/index.md

 ## Conclusion

-Components and VirtualDOM are core concepts of React that must be understood in order to build React applications.
+Components, VirtualDOM and Reconciliation are core concepts of React that should be understood in order to build React applications.

 Building a React application is actually building a set of components into the VirtualDOM.

-In next chapter, I am going to propose a folder structure for the application.
+The next chapter proposes a folder structure for application's code.

 <div class="post-btns-container">
 <a class="btn-flatmaterial" href="/react-build-modern-apps">